chew-z/itunes.vim/README.md

 3) Press Enter to select and play track.

-Plugin plays selected track in context of choosen playlist.
+Plugin now plays selected track in a context of choosen playlist.
 Play queue is filled with playlist and we start playing from selected tracks.
 It clears what has been in iTunes queue before.

 4) Repeat 2) and 3) as long as you wish.